-Term Mathematical Meaning Real-Life Mathematical Context Everyday Meaning(s) Everyday Example(s) area the space inside a plane figure or region that can be measured by square units If you call me with the area of your kitchen floor, our office manager will order the tile you need. a space or region Get out of my area!
+Term Mathematical Meaning Real-Life Mathematical Context Everyday Meaning(s) Everyday Example(s) area the space inside a plane figure or region that can be measured by square units If you call me with the area of your kitchen floor, our office manager will order the tile you need. a space or region Get out of my area !
 This area of the playground is for kindergarten students. cup a unit of measurement for capacity/volume that equals 8 ounces I need to use two and a half cups of flour in this cake recipe. •a container that we often drink out of that can have different shapes and sizes I would like a cup of coffee, please. •a protective device worn in sports to protect a man's genitals My brother wears a cup when he plays football. degree the unit of measurement for angles and temperature, normally expressed with the ° symbol If your daughter has a temperature over 100.4°F, you will need to pick her up from the nurse's office.
 The carpenter made 90° angles in all four awarded by a college or university for completing undergraduate or graduate studies intense questioning of someone to find out as I graduated from UNM with a degree in criminal law.
-When my sister got home two hours late, my dad gave her the third degree about where she was. corners before she installed the new window. much as you canway to rank a person's level in martial arts I'm testing for my first- degree black belt in karate. even a number divisible by 2 You need an even number of chocolate bars so everyone can •have it fair for both sides We will not be even until you repay my visit. have 2. a flat surfacesurprising or unexpected My uncle built his house on even ground.
+When my sister got home two hours late, my dad gave her the third degree about where she was. corners before she installed the new window. wuch as you can way to rank a person's level in martial arts I'm testing for my first- degree black belt in karate. even a number divisible by 2 You need an even number of chocolate bars so everyone can have 2. have it fair for both sides a flat surface surprising or unexpected We will not be even until you repay my visit.
+My uncle built his house on even ground.
 I'm surprised that my uncle is even here!
-I didn't expect him to show up for the party. expression a mathematical description of what is occurring using numbers and symbols A carpenter uses the expression length x width to determine the number of materials needed for a project. something we commonly sayhow we show emotion on our face The expression "the early bird gets the worm" always reminds me of my childhood.
-The expression on your face is priceless! fraction represented by values like 1⁄2, 1⁄4, or % as a way to represent equal parts of a whole What fractional amount of tint did you add to the paint to color it for the customer? •a portion of something face is priceless!
-Juan spent a fraction of the time he was supposed to doing his homework.
+I didn't expect him to show up for the party. expression a mathematical description of what is occurring using numbers and symbols A carpenter uses the expression length x width to determine the number of materials needed for a project. something we commonly say how we show emotion on our face The expression "the early bird gets the worm" always reminds me of my childhood.
+The expression on your face is priceless! fraction represented by values like $\frac{1}{2}$, $\frac{1}{4}$, or $\frac{5}{6}$ as a way to represent equal parts of a whole What fractional amount of tint did you add to the paint to color it for the customer? •a portion of something Juan spent a fraction of the time he was supposed to doing his homework.